aboutcode-org/aboutcode-toolkit/docs/UsingAboutCodetoDocumentYourSoftwareAssets.md

 </table>

-## <a name="Optionally Define Custom Fields for genabout.py with MAPPING.CONFIG">Optionally Define Custom Fields for genabout.py with MAPPING.CONFIG</a>
+## <a name="OptionallyDefineCustomFieldsforgenabout.pywithMAPPING.CONFIG">Optionally Define Custom Fields for genabout.py with MAPPING.CONFIG</a>

 Optionally, you can control the generated label names and contents in your .ABOUT files using a MAPPING.CONFIG file.
 You can start with the default version provided at [https://github.com/dejacode/about-code-tool/blob/develop/about_code_tool/MAPPING.CONFIG](https://github.com/dejacode/about-code-tool/blob/develop/about_code_tool/MAPPING.CONFIG)  and you can customize a copy of that file to map the software provenance information that is important to you.
 When you are ready to run genabout.py, you will want to specify the --mapping option to tell it to look for the MAPPING.CONFIG file and use it.